falrabadi/examples/docs/hw3-push-pull-merge-erros.md

 #
 ```

-You can just save it and be done, but let take a look.
+You can just save it and be done, but lets take a look.
 Git tells you in the first commented block
 that there is conflicts and you are finishing up a merge.

 In the second commented block is the message we see in `git status` with some lines removed.